What is financial aid?

 Student loans

-There are two general types of student loans—federal and private—that you can apply for.
-You begin with a starting balance, and you agree to pay it back with interest over time.
+There are two general types of student loans that students can apply for—federal and private.
+Recipients begin with a starting balance and agree to pay it back with interest over time.

-Federal student loans are issued by the federal government via the Federal Direct Loan Program, and the lender is the U.S. Department of Education.
-There are four kinds of direct federal student loans: Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans and Direct Consolidation Loans.
-Within those categories, there are loan options for undergraduate students, graduate students, professional students and even parents of students.
+Federal student loans: These are issued by the federal government via the William D. Ford Federal Direct Loan Program, and the lender is the U.S. Department of Education.
+The Direct Loan Program can include Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans and Direct Consolidation Loans.

-Private student loans are issued through institutions like banks, credit unions, schools and even state agencies.
-They can have fixed or variable interest rates and, depending on the lender, the interest may be higher or lower than on federal student loans.
+Private student loans: These are issued through institutions like banks, credit unions, schools and even state agencies.
 Private student loans can be taken out by students, but they often require a co-signer, such as a parent.
-That’s because lenders may want extra assurances the loan will be repaid.

 How to qualify and apply for financial aid

-To apply for federal financial aid like grants, scholarships, work-study and loans, you can fill out the FAFSA.
-For private aid, some institutions use the College Scholarship Service (CSS) Profile to determine eligibility, so it’s worth filling that out too.
+To apply for federal financial aid like grants, scholarships, work-study and loans, you can fill out the FAFSA form.
+For private aid, some institutions use the College Scholarship Service (CSS) Profile to determine eligibility.

 FAFSA overview

 If you want to receive federal financial aid, start by filling out the FAFSA form.
-The federal government uses the form to work out how much you can afford to pay toward college.
+The federal government uses the form to determine how much you can afford to pay toward college.
 And colleges use that information to determine how much financial aid you’re eligible for.

 CSS Profile